jdom1824/checkHash/README.md

 * Enter the Directory Path:

     When prompted, enter the full path to the directory containing the files you want to calculate hashes for and press Enter.

+* Monitor Progress:

+    The script will start calculating hashes for the files in the specified directory.
+You'll see a progress bar indicating the status of each file's hash calculation.

+* View Results:

+    Once the script completes the hash calculation process, it will save the results to a JSON file named <directory_name>_hashes.json in the same directory.

+3. **How to Use checkHash.py**